-My work is informed by the landscape surrounding me on the Isle of Skye.
-The hills erode by forces of climate and human intervention.
-Patterns of the past are drawn across the surfaces, the natural textures of clay reflect this.
+My work is influenced by the landscape around me on the Isle of Skye: the erosion of the hills by forces of climate and human intervention; patterns of the past drawn across the surfaces; the natural textures of clay reflecting this.

-I make functional forms, bowls, jars, boxes because they are innately human vessels.
+I make functional forms, mostly bowls and jars because they are innately human vessels.
 I try to achieve tension between the spontaneous textures and the formality of the vessel form.
-The pots are made by hand building and throwing, texturing, stretching, carving.
-I use various firing processes, raku, wood, and saggar, giving a wide and subtle range of colour and density.
+The pots are hand formed by texturing, stretching and carving.
+I use several firing processes, raku, wood, and saggar, giving a wide and subtle range of colour and density.